HannahSchafer/commit-feed/README.md

 2. run npm install
 3. run npm start
 4. open http://localhost:3000 to view it in the browser.
 5. test out the 3 routes:
   a.)  `/`
   b.) `/{repo_owner}/{repo_name}`
   c.) `/does/not/exist`

 ## How to run the test suite
 `npm test` launches the test runner in the interactive watch mode.
-`npm  test -- --coverage --watchAll` launches the test runner and will display test coverage by file.

 ## Technologies Used
 * React